-You might think you can set off without student travel insurance, especially if you are young and fit with few valuables in your back pack.
-But could you really afford to replace your iPhone, camera and holiday cash if they were stolen?
-And remember that medical treatment abroad can run into hundreds of thousands of pounds.
+You might think that you can set off without student travel insurance, especially if you are young and fit with a few valuables in your backpack.
+But replacing your iPhone, camera, and holiday cash could be expensive if they were stolen.
+Additionally, remember that medical treatment abroad can reach hundreds of thousands of pounds.

 Can I use a European Health Insurance Card – EHIC?